26 Best Phone Interview Tips to Get a Second Interview

 Phone Interview Tip #5: Know Salary Requirements

 A common interview question during the phone interview session is, “What are your salary expectations?”
 It’s best to have a prepared answer to this question.
 There are two methods for figuring out what your salary range should be.
-The first method is to take your current salary range and “give yourself a raise”.
+The first method is to take your current salary range and “give yourself a raise.”
 A typical raise is around 8% of your existing salary.
-That means you would take your current salary, add 8% and that would be the range of your salary expectations for the new job.
+That means you would take your current salary and add 8%, which would be the range of your salary expectations for the new job.

-This can be very helpful for those who are moving to a new geography and need to think about the cost of living and average salary as part of their salary negotiation for the position.
+This can help those moving to a new geography.
+And need to think about the cost of living and average salary as part of their salary negotiation for the position.

 You can use both methods in combination as well.
-Simply take your existing salary and be sure you do the math to figure out what your relative scale is in the new geography and then add 8% to that giving you a range.
+Take your existing salary and be sure you do the math to figure out your relative scale in the new geography.
+And then add 8% to that, giving you a range.

 Try not to decide on an “exact figure” as this shows you’re not willing to be flexible on a salary offer.
 By showing a range, it means you’re willing to consider the entire compensation package as part of your benefits and compensation.